Find Your Voice: 5 Tips For Women Entrepreneurs From Digital Tech Founder

 - About 74 percent of young girls express interest in STEM fields and computer science.

-According to Nasser, addressing these issues is a factor in the mission for Women In Wireless—advocating for all women in tech also includes advocating for yourself.
+According to Nasser, advocating for all women in tech also includes advocating for yourself.

 “It’s never too early to build your brand,” Nasser says.
 And she would know.